delivr-to/MailCollector/README.md

 ## Known Issues

 - MailCollector does not work with Outlook clients set with 'Try the new Outlook' set to on.
+- Can error when accessing a given mail item actively in use in Outlook.